-TC Transcontinental Packaging, the Packaging Sector of TC Transcontinental, is a leader in flexible packaging with operations mostly in the United States, as well as in Canada, Guatemala, Mexico, Ecuador, the United Kingdom, New Zealand and China with about 3,900 employees as of the date hereof.
-Its platform is comprised of one premedia studio and 28 production plants, as of the date hereof, specializing in recycling, extrusion, lamination, printing and converting.
+TC Transcontinental Packaging, the Packaging Sector of TC Transcontinental, is a leader in flexible packaging with operations mainly in the United States, as well as in Canada, Latin America and the United Kingdom.
+This sector has approximately 4,000 employees.
+Its platform is comprised of one premedia studio and 28 production plants specializing in extrusion, printing, lamination, converting and recycling.

-TC Transcontinental Packaging offers a variety of flexible packaging products, including rollstock, labels, die cut lids, shrink films, bags and pouches, and advanced coatings.
-This sector services a variety of markets, including dairy, coffee, meat and poultry, pet food, agriculture, beverage, home and personal care, industrial, consumer products and medical.
+TC Transcontinental Packaging offers a variety of flexible plastic products, including rollstock, labels, die cut lids, shrink films, bags and pouches and advanced coatings.
+It services a variety of markets, including dairy, coffee, meat and poultry, pet food, agriculture, beverage, home and personal care products, industrial, consumer and medical products.